 North Hills shopping and entertainment district offers up some of the destination’s most beloved events, local shops, delicious food and top-notch hotels, including N.C.’s first AC Hotel and the four-star Renaissance Raleigh North Hills Hotel.

 North Hills Mall originally opened in 1960 was converted into Raleigh’s first enclosed mall in 1967.
 Natives remember the mall as a go-to spot for shopping popular stores and for dining and mingling.
 And it’s come a long way since then, now as a giant, open-air, walkable district offering more than 130 local shops, restaurants, bars, spas, a theater, an outdoor live music venue and more.

 Shopping standouts include the area’s hub of author appreciation, Quail Ridge Books, posh men’s clothier Peter Millar, Charlotte’s and Kendra Scott.
 Hungry?
 Dip into Another Broken Egg Café, Level7, Midtown Grille or Vivace.
-The list goes on with beer-focused spots Yard House and World of Beer.
+The list goes on with Yard House, Chuy's and much more.